sajaldebnath/demo-3-tier-app/README.md

     - "st\_addr": str
     - "gender": str
     - "job\_type": str
+  - In the data structure, we will auto-generate `emp_id` field.
+This field is not modifiable by end users.
+It is created while adding a new record or deleted at the time of record deletion.
+  - The combination or first_name and last_name is unique.
+Meaning, no two employees can have same first name and last name.
 - Install MongoDB on the VM using the [method detailed](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) in the website.
 - After installing MongoDB, create a folder where you want to keep all the required files.
 For example, employee\_db.
 - Download all the files under DB VM repository and copy it over to employee\_db folder.
 The files under the DB VM repository are listed below: